puppetlabs/puppet-docs/source/guides/custom_facts.markdown

   * if your fact is any more complicated than that, you'll have to call `Facter::Util::Resolution.exec('uname --hardware-platform')` from within the `setcode do`...`end` block.

+It's important to note that *not everything that works in the terminal will work in a fact*.
+You can use the pipe (`|`) and similar operators just as you normally would, but Bash-specific syntax like `if` will not work.

 ### An Example

 Let's say you need to get the output of `uname --hardware-platform` to single out a